2025 CTS Transportation Research Conference Program

 Over the last two decades, rapid evolution in e-commerce and omnichannel retail models have required continuous supply chain innovations.
 New facility types, vehicles, and distribution strategies have emerged, challenging existing land-use policies and transportation infrastructure—and influencing both freight and personal travel behaviors.

-Drawing on research studies conducted in New York City, Pennsylvania, and the U.S. national context, Alison Conway will explore the broad trends in e-commerce supply chain organization.
-She will also discuss recent research findings, implications for freight and passenger travel demand, needed updates to planning and design practice, and remaining areas of research need.
+Drawing on research studies conducted in New York City, Pennsylvania, and the U.S. national context, Alison Conway explored broad trends in e-commerce supply chain organization.
+She also discussed recent research findings, implications for freight and passenger travel demand, needed updates to planning and design practice, and remaining areas of research need.

-Following the presentation, Conway will be joined by Leah Shaver for a discussion moderated by CTS Senior Fellow Robin Hutcheson.
+Following the presentation, Conway was joined by Leah Shaver for a discussion moderated by CTS Senior Fellow Robin Hutcheson.

 Session moderator: Krysten Foster, Stonebrooke Engineering